Corporate jargon: Examples

-Many corporate-jargon terms have straightforward meanings in other contexts (e.g., "leverage" in physics, or "picked up" with a well-defined meaning in finance), but are used more loosely in business speak.
-For example, a "deliverable" can become any "service or product".
+Many corporate-jargon terms have straightforward meanings in other contexts (e.g., leverage in physics, or picked up with a well-defined meaning in finance), but are used more loosely in business speak.
+For example, a deliverable can become any service or product.

-The word "team" had specific meanings in agriculture and in sport before becoming a ubiquitous synonym for a "group" spanning one or more levels in a corporate organisation.
+The word team had specific meanings in agriculture and in sport before becoming a ubiquitous synonym for a group spanning one or more levels in a corporate organisation.

-The phrases "going forward" or "moving forward" make a confident gesture towards the future, but are generally vague on timing, which usually means they can be removed from a sentence with little or no effect on its overall meaning.
+The phrases going forward or moving forward make a confident gesture towards the future, but are generally vague on timing, which usually means they can be removed from a sentence with little or no effect on its overall meaning.

+In order to obfuscate or distract from unpleasant or unwanted news, filler such as the phrase "at this time" or overly complicated grammatical constructions – e.g. usage of the present progressive – is frequently used at the beginning of a sentence despite its clear redundancy.
+Examples include "At this time, we have decided we are not going to move forward with your application" when "We have decided not to move forward with your application" would suffice.

-Legal terms such as "Chapter 11" can be used: for example, Chapter 11, Title 11, United States Code is about US bankruptcy.
+Legal terms such as Chapter 11 can be used: for example, Chapter 11, Title 11, United States Code is about US bankruptcy.

-Some systems of corporate jargon recycle pop ethics with terms such as "responsibility".
+Some systems of corporate jargon recycle pop ethics with terms such as responsibility.